Chili Powder Substitute

 Here is the scenario.
 It’s late and you’ve started your recipe.
 You’re part way through before you realize – “Oh no!
 I don’t have any chili powder!”

-Problem is, you’re already in your pajamas and you can’t run to the store, not to mention who is going to watch the kids and how can I leave this food half way cooked?
-And besides, I just don’t want to run to the store anyway!
+Problem is, you’re already in your pajamas and you can’t run to the store.
+Who is going to watch the kids?
+How can I leave this food half way cooked?
+Besides, I just don’t want to run to the store anyway!

 Isn’t there something else I can use?